iamahmedhisham/Big-Data-Pipeline/notebooks/Emergency_Department.md

--- Analyze ED stay duration for admissions with ED data:
+## Analyze ED stay duration for admissions with ED data

     SELECT